-Forms Library: https://thealliance.health/for-providers/resources/provider-forms/
+Provider Forms Library: https://thealliance.health/tag/provider-forms/

-The Forms Library contains a list of forms you may require as an Alliance provider (this information can also be found in Section 19).
+The Provider Forms Library contains a list of forms you may require as an Alliance provider.
+This information can also be found in this manual in Section 19: Forms.

 Alliance Mission, Vision and Values